top of page

 UPDATE (2020/10/22):

-I rode my bike with a folding Panaracer Race L Evo 3 at around 40km/hours when this front tire busted with a loud sound!
-Fortunately, my alloy rims have been protected by the flat tire and I could bring my racing bike to a safe stillstand.
+I was riding my bike equipped with a folding Panaracer Race L Evo 3 at about 40 km/h when the front tire suddenly burst with a loud noise!
+Luckily, the flat tire protected my alloy rims, allowing me to bring my racing bike to a safe stop.

 Panaracer EVO3 L folding 700x25C, busted at around 40km/h!

 I am approaching my 60s, I've never (!) had a blown bike tire, neither on my front nor on the rear.
-I don't know if it was my carelessness or the manufacturing problem.
-But as a result, I am staying away from any other tire than Continental GP5000 or any other 'handmade in Germany' product from the same manufacturer!
+As a result, I stayed away from any other tire than the Continental GP5000s which are 'handmade in Germany'.

 Advice